 Couples in Craft

 Lesley Kice Nishigawara‘s work stems from a fascination with grids, patterns, and structures that are inherent in the medium of weaving.
 Therefore, coming from observations of the built environment.
-She attended the Kansas City Art Institute in the early 2000s, where she and husband Nobuhito Nishigawara first met.
+She attended the Kansas City Art Institute in the early 2000s.
+This is where he and husband Nobuhito Nishigawara first met.
 He is a Professor of Ceramics in the department of Visual Arts at CSU Fullerton.
-Because he has lived in Japan and the U.S., his work addresses the relationship of perception, ritual, and interpretation to cultural identity.

 Susan Wulfeck creates hand-built forms that investigate the interaction between intricate, repetitive surface designs and bold geometric contours.
-Susan received a BFA from University of Illinois, Champaign-Urbana and an MFA from UCLA.
-David Wulfeck received a BA from CSU Northridge, and an MA from UCLA where the two met in the early 80s.
+Susan received a BFA from University of Illinois, Champaign-Urbana as well as an MFA from UCLA.
+David Wulfeck received a BA from CSU Northridge, and also an MA from UCLA where the two met in the early 80s.

 If you would like to attend this event, please rsvp by emailing rsvp@craftinamerica.org